sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets.md

 {{< /language-toggle >}}

-Configure secrets that target a HashiCorp Vault as shown in the following example:
+Configure secrets that target HashiCorp Vault as shown in the following example:

 {{< language-toggle >}}